vlunaklick/cv_creator/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > With this website you can create your own curriculum without taking too much time.
+You can upload your own picture, add your experience and education and some relevant data.

 ### ✨ [Live View](https://vlunaklick.github.io/cv_creator/)